Making the Most of Your First Year

 You can even keep playing video games all night with your friends as long as there’s some time on the schedule to catch up on zzzs later.
 You can also invite these friends to come with you to the gym if you need an exercise buddy or some social time.
 Who knows, maybe group workouts will become a fun part of your routine!

-I love this presentation by Cal Newport with strategies to have a great quality of life in college and have (nothing less!) a 4.0 GPA.
+I love this presentation by Cal Newport, which discusses strategies to have a great quality of life in college and have (nothing less!) a 4.0 GPA.

 Don’t Be Afraid to Ask for Help

-High school teachers love to frighten students by saying that college professors won’t have any time to help them individually and that won’t fly when you’re in college.
+High school teachers love to frighten students by saying that college professors won’t have time to help them individually, but that doesn’t fly when you’re in college.

 You’ll quickly find this to be completely false.

-My sons got tons of help from their professors who were more than willing to give them guidance be it during office hours (tip: make the MOST of it!) or via email over the weekends or breaks.
+My sons got tons of help from their professors, who were more than willing to give them guidance during office hours (tip: make the most of it!) or via email over the weekends or breaks.

-If don’t understand something, have a question about a class, or want to say hi to your professor, head to office hours.
-Professors love to see students taking the initiative to do well in their classes and will be more than willing to help you succeed in those classes.
+If you don’t understand something, have a question about a class, or want to say hi to your professor, head to office hours.
+Professors love seeing students taking the initiative to do well in their classes and will be more than willing to help you succeed.

 Getting to know the experts in your field of study is also a great way to learn about opportunities to advance in your career path and get a feel for what professional life after college might look like.

-For out-of-class issues, reach out to your counselors and dorm RAs, that’s what they’re there for.
+For out-of-class issues, contact your counselors and dorm RAs; that’s what they’re there for.

 While the boys made good friends in their first year in college, it’s my perception that a lot of freshman year is going to feel lonely.
-But you have to remember that there is a whole campus of people around you that want you to succeed or are students that went through the same thing as you during their freshman years.
-Not to mention that you certainly have someone back home cheering for your wellbeing and your success. #youvegotthis
+But you have to remember that there is a whole campus of people around you who want you to succeed or are students who went through the same thing as you during their freshman years.
+Not to mention that you certainly have someone back home cheering for your well-being and your success. #youvegotthis

 If they can make it through their first year, so can you.
 Don’t worry, you’ve got this!